jkpdino/kestrel/docs/semantics/name-resolution.md

 // file.kes
 module MyApp

-class MyClass { }    // MyClass is in SourceFile, but visible as MyApp.MyClass
+struct MyStruct { }    // MyClass is in SourceFile, but visible as MyApp.MyClass
 ```

 ## Resolution Algorithm